When it comes to rental property…

 If you have a website, consider investing in a local search campaign to rank for relevant search terms:

 Ranking for targeted search terms could send hundreds of qualified leads to your site.

 Check out the local popular papers in your area and get a listing in the classifieds.
 Many papers duplicate their content, including their classifieds online on their website, so you can get two birds with one stone here.
 Also, try to find any independent neighborhood papers or specialized distributions like college papers that you can use to your advantage if you’re catering toward a specific demographic.

 Locations like grocery stores, coffee shops, community centers, and laundromats are all great choices.

 #9: Property Managers

 Don’t want to deal with the hassles of being a landlord?

 Recruit the services a professional property management company.
 For a 6-10% commission on your rental income, the company will market your properties, build a lease renewal strategy, screen tenants, perform maintenance, evict trouble tenants and more.

-About the author: Jesse Miller is a Los Angeles based technology and lifestyle writer.
+Jesse Miller is a Los Angeles based technology and lifestyle writer.
 He is a current regular contributor to Just Rent To Own on topics ranging from market watch, city spotlights, and how-to guides for home improvement.